ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 You can also create users with access to the read-only replica and no access to the leader from the read-only replica.
 If you have more than one read-only replica that is attached to a leader, a user that is created on any one of the read-only replicas is also created on all of the other read-only replicas.

-Read-only replica users created on a read-only replica are able connect to the replicas and execute reads.
+Read-only replica users who are created on a read-only replica are able connect to the replicas and execute reads.
 Read-only replica users are not able to connect and execute operations on the leader.
 They also do not persist when a read-only replica is promoted to a stand-alone deployment.

 Read-only replica created users are assigned privileges by the leader, and are assigned the `ibm-cloud-base-user-ro` role, and are members of the `ibm-cloud-base-user` group.
 They have access to all of the objects that are created by other members of this group, including any users on the leader that were created through _Service Credentials_, the CLI, or the API.
 Consistent with privileges of the `ibm-cloud-base-user`, a read-only replica created user does not have access to objects created by the admin user, or other users created through `psql`.
 For more information, see the [{{site.data.keyword.databases-for-enterprisedb}} Roles and Privileges](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-user-management) page.